LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

    to the corresponding Event Page.
 Event images are constrained with `object-fit: contain` to ensure consistent sizing without cropping.
 3. **Right column** – an advertising slot that displays one random ad image from the Ads admin page.
-The slot sticks to the viewport while scrolling.
+The slot sticks to the viewport while scrolling thanks to `sticky-scroll.js` which fixes elements with the `.tta-stick-on-scroll` class.

 On small screens the columns stack vertically for a mobile‑friendly layout.